irvirty/irvirty.pages.dev/README.md

 - ~50/2 Themes (2 - dark, light).
 - Speed ​​dial panel in the form of buttons.
-- Typing Speed with your own text (in /games/).
+- Typing Speed with your own text.
-- New Tab Redirect extension: any website in a new tab page (in /pages/firefox-extensions/).
+- New Tab Redirect extension: any website in a new tab page.
-- SimpleHomePage - experimental theme for WordPress (in /pages/templates/)
+- SimpleHomePage - experimental theme for WordPress.

 ---